CopernicaMarketingSoftware/Documentation/Yothalot/cpp-start.md

 This option specifies that you want to run a race job.
 After the option you provide the name of your program, or you provide a string where the first word in the string is the name of your program.
-All other words in the string are put in the arguments array in the JSON.
+All other words in the string are passed as input arguments each time when your program is started by Yothalot.

 ### mapreduce